-27. Restoration of name to register
+27. Restoration of name to register or roll

-- (1) Subject to subsection (2), a person whose name has been removed from a register in terms of section 26 may apply to the Council, in the form and manner determined by it, to have his or her name restored to such register. - (2) An application referred to in subsection (1) must be accompanied by - - (a) such documents and information as may be prescribed in respect of such application; - (b) such additional documents and information as the Council may require; - (c) if the name of a person was removed from the register in terms of section 26(1)(c), payment of the outstanding annual fees concerned; - (d) if the name of a person was removed from the register in terms of section 26(1)(f), proof to the satisfaction of the Council that the applicant has complied with all the conditions or requirements as may be prescribed or as the Council may require in respect of such application, and that the applicant is a fit and proper person to be so restored to such register; - (e) if the name of a person was removed from the register in terms of section 26(6), written proof to the satisfaction of the Council of his or her sound mental health, or proof that the order of court placing him or her under curatorship has been set aside, as the case may be; and - (f) payment of the fees determined by the Council in respect of such application for restoration. - (3) In the case of the removal of a name from a register in terms of section 26(1)(a), (b), (c), (d), or (e), the registrar, acting for and on behalf of the Council - - (a) must restore to the register concerned the name of the applicant referred to in subsection (1), if the registrar is satisfied that that applicant has complied; or - (b) may refuse an application referred to in subsection (1), if the registrar is satisfied that the applicant has not complied, with the applicable provisions of subsection (2).
+- (1) Subject to subsection (2), a person whose name has been removed from a register or roll in terms of section 26 may apply to the Council, in the form and manner determined by it, to have his or her name restored to such register or roll, as the case may be. - (2) An application referred to in subsection (1) must be accompanied by - - (a) such documents and information as may be prescribed in respect of such application; - (b) such additional documents and information as the Council may require; - (c) if the name of a person was removed from the register or roll in terms of section 26(1)(c), payment of the outstanding annual fees concerned; - (d) if the name of a person was removed from a register or roll in terms of section 26(1)(f), proof to the satisfaction of the Council that the applicant has complied with all the conditions or requirements as may be prescribed or as the Council may require in respect of such application, and that the applicant is a fit and proper person to be so restored to such register or roll; - (e) if the name of a person was removed from a register or roll in terms of section 26(6), written proof to the satisfaction of the Council of his or her sound mental health, or proof that the order of court placing him or her under curatorship has been set aside, as the case may be; and

+- (f) payment of the fees determined by the Council in respect of such application for restoration. - (3) In the case of the removal of a name from a register in terms of section 26(1)(a), (b), (c), (d), or (e), the registrar, acting for and on behalf of the Council - - (a) must restore to the register concerned the name of the applicant referred to in subsection (1), if the registrar is satisfied that that applicant has complied; or - (b) may refuse an application referred to in subsection (1), if the registrar is satisfied that the applicant has not complied, with the applicable provisions of subsection (2).